pintard/doctorAppointmentDemo/README.md

 npm run dev
 ```

-Interact with API endpoints using an HTTP tool like Postman
+Interact with API endpoints using an HTTP tool like Postman.
+All date related parameters are "-" separated values following `YYYY-MM-DD-HH-mm`

 ```txt
 GET /api/doctors